 For convenience, we eat dinner at the hotel restaurant, Arenal Koita.
 Since it’s my birthday, we indulge on patacones (a local appetizer of plantain chips with bean dip) and we go all out on the fruity drinks.
 The service is outstanding the food is stellar.
-Back at the villa, I enjoy a cold glass of wine courtesy of Sarah – a family travel blog and then relax in my little mountain house.
+Back at the villa, I enjoy a cold glass of white wine courtesy of Sarah – a family travel blog and then relax in my little mountain house.

 After the first “warmup” ride, I’m quickly reassured by the detail-oriented crew who checks my gear each time they send me soaring.
 I actually start to enjoy myself!
 The kids seem to have no fear and love every second of the experience.
 While we wait between rides, we enjoy the sights and sounds of unique creatures and plants.

-We are delivered in La Fortuna to refuel at a soda for la comida tipical– rice, beans, veggies, plantains.
+We are delivered to La Fortuna to refuel at a soda for la comida tipical– rice, beans, veggies, plantains.
 We stroll around town and enjoy views of the volcano.
 The afternoon calls for some pool time and blended beverages.
 For dinner we enjoy Nene’s.
 They treat David well and sing to him with a giant flaming candle.
 We all get dessert of course!

 With nothing scheduled (how refreshing!) we take our time at breakfast and discuss options for the day.
 The resort offers some outings, but they come with a high price tag.
 We opt for a shuttle to Mistico Arenal Hanging Bridges Park for a self-guided tour.
 I’m surprised by the entrance fee while I imagine a standard hiking trail and some rustic rope bridges.
 However, the beautiful park is well maintained with gardens and a paved trail connecting a variety of bridges- totally worth the price of admission.
 We spend about 2.5 hours meandering through the rainforest.
 You can defintely move faster, but we stop frequently to watch leaf-cutter ants, listen to the humming of unkown creatures and Kayla stares desperately into the trees in hopes of spotting a sloth.
 The adventure is complete with a nice afternoon downpour and we hop in the hotel shuttle back to La Fortuna.